Florida Pest, Lawn Care, and Turf Experts

-When applying fertilizer, we follow University of Florida application recommendations to maximize plant health while reducing pollution.
+As pest management and lawn care professionals we understand the importance of applying the correct amount of both pesticides and fertilizer.
+Because of this, when applying fertilizer, we follow University of Florida application recommendations to maximize plant health while reducing pollution.
 All of our technicians have been trained in Green Industry Best Management Practices and have obtained Limited Urban Commercial Fertilizer Applicator Certifications prior to applying any fertilizer to your property.
 Our management staff and senior technicians are all graduates of Pest Management University at the University of Florida.

 Do you know the percent of slow-release fertilizer that is currently being applied to your landscape?
 To provide nutrients to plant roots over an extended period of time, we use 50% slow-release granular fertilizers to decrease the amount of nutrients lost through leaching in our sandy soils.
 While many companies choose to apply quick-release fertilizers due to their reduced cost, we choose quality because the health of your landscape depends on it.